dotnet/designs/proposed/logging-generator.md

 - Question: Is duck typing supported for this string interpolated builder language feature?

-Answer: Yes, as long as `TryFormatX` APIs are defined on a new builder type, then this feature would be enabled.
+Answer: Yes, as long as `TryFormatXx` APIs are defined on a new builder type, then this feature would be enabled.

-### Sample-based comparison of two approaches
+### Benefits with the string interpolation builder approach:

 1. _With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging.
 Whereas with the source generator, the user call site would need to get wrapped around `IsEnabled` checks._